 This is particularly beneficial to the borrowers as the EMI payable will be substantially less.

-The improved scheme will substantially increase the number of beneficiaries in the urban areas.
+The extended scheme will substantially increase the number of beneficiaries in the urban areas.
 As the eligibility norms are quite relaxed, many more middle-income families now can buy the home of their choice without incurring huge financial burden on the family.